BetUS: Services

+BetUS TV

+BetUS TV hosts a video platform with daily picks and predictions as well as sports analysis on all current leagues.

 BetUS Radio, Unfiltered podcast

 The company once operated a radio station called BetUS Radio.

 In October 2020 BetUS announced an agreement with the NFL Hall of Fame Super Bowl Champion Warren Sapp and NFL veteran and sports media personality Brian Jones to host BetUS Unfiltered.
 The show has received several guests such Adam Schefter, Derrick Johnson, Ray Lewis, Kenyon Rasheed, Rick Neuheisel, Kevin Carter, Dr. Jen Welter, Brendon Ayanbadejo, Tim Brown, among others.

 Controversies

 In May 2025 the Michigan Gaming Control Board issued a cease-and-desist order alleging that BetUS offered online gambling to Michigan residents without a state license.
 In February 2025 the Florida Gaming Control Commission sent a similar letter directing BetUS to stop operating in the state.